 International Human Rights Clinic

-The International Human Rights Clinic at SOAS was launched in the academic session 2007-2008; in the academic year 2018-19 it will be running for the ninth time (hence, it will be Clinic 9).
-The Clinic aims to encourage an engaged critical consciousnes’ that reflects on and works within the trans-national intersection of law, rights and social justice on briefs submitted by partners in the UK and internationally.
+The International Human Rights Clinic at SOAS was launched in the academic session 2007-2008; in the academic year 2019-20 it will be running for the tenth time (hence, it will be Clinic 10).
+The Clinic aims to encourage an engaged critical consciousness that reflects on and works within the trans-national intersection of law, rights and social justice on briefs submitted by partners in the UK and internationally.
 For SOAS students, the Clinic aims to provide a dynamic and critical environment in which to engage with advocacy strategies and the tensions of the theory and practice of human rights, and simultaneously to provide the opportunity to contribute to the work of the international human rights movement through practical work with cases, policy analysis, and research briefs.
 For our Project Partners, the Clinic provides a resource of highly motivated postgraduate student researchers and advocates drawing on the extensive research facilities of the School and the wider University of London.
 Project Partners have included a range of human rights organisations but also law firms with human rights specialisation and other institutional partners with particular pro bono research needs to which Clinic teams have been able to respond.
 (See further: Introduction for Project Partners).
 In the year 2018-19, the Clinic Convenor, Professor Lynn Welchman, was joint winner of the SOAS Director’s Award for Inspirational Teaching for her work on the Clinic.